 - The Office of Human Resources will be responsible to issue ballots containing the names of exempt staff eligible for election in each representational unit.
 Ballots will be distributed to all exempt staff eligible to vote.
 A staff member who does not wish to serve may request that his or her name be removed from the ballot.

 - In each representational unit, the eligible candidate with the highest number of votes will be offered the opportunity to serve as the ESC representative.
 In the case of a tie, the individual with the greater continuous service credit with the University will be elected.

 - Representatives will serve two-year terms.

-a.
-Chairperson and Vice-Chair shall be chosen at the first ESC meeting following
+- Chairperson and Vice-Chair shall be chosen at the first ESC meeting following the general elections.

-c.
-If the outgoing chair is not reelected to serve as a representative, he/she will be invited to serve as a ex-offico member for one term.
+- If the outgoing chair is not reelected to serve as a representative, he/she will be invited to serve as an ex-offico member for one term.

 - Chairs of standing and special committees shall be appointed by the Chair of the ESC.

 - The Committee Chair is responsible for appointing ESC members to his/her committee.
 The Committee Chair may also solicit members from the exempt staff roster which is maintained by the Office of Human Resources, with ESC representatives comprising a minimum of 50% of the membership of any committee.

 - University committee appointments shall be made, as appropriate by the ESC Chair.